Subprocess - launch and manage subprocesses

 was terminated pre-maturely, wait will return -1.

-Channel descriptors passed as parameters to the Popen
+Channel descriptors passed as parameters to the Popen command are

 effectively moved to another thread and are hence-forth not accessible anymore